bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/3 - Oracles.md

 Oracle answers often prompt you to jump to another oracle.
 This is shown as an arrow symbol with the name(s) of the oracle.
 For example: ==▶Island==.
 If you see this prompt, that’s your cue to go to that section or table to reveal more about the encounter or location.
 If you are reading this rulebook on a digital device, the included page references are clickable.

 > ### MIXING AND MATCHING ORACLES
 The _Sundered Isles_ oracle tables are primarily intended for a seafaring setting, but many are flexible enough to incorporate into your _Starforged_ spacefaring campaigns or _Ironsworn_ fantasy campaigns—or even other roleplaying games.
-For example, the [_Faction Oracles_ (page 176)] are useful for a wide variety of settings, and the [_Interlude Scene_ table (page 228)] can help prompt the nature of a character-focused downtime scene in any campaign.
+For example, the _[[#FACTION ORACLES|Faction Oracles]]_ (page 176) are useful for a wide variety of settings, and the _[[#INTERLUDE SCENE|Interlude Scene]]_ table (page 228) can help prompt the nature of a character-focused downtime scene in any campaign.

 Inversely, the _Starforged_ oracles are useful for swashbuckling campaigns set in the spacefaring realm, helping generate the details of planets, spacegoing encounters, strange creatures, and ancient alien vaults.